bnzone/snapshot/README.md

 ## Introduction

-The application was built with the purpose of improving my skills using React and other technologies I have not used before, including Firebase and @tailwindcss.
+The application was built with the purpose of improving my skills using React and practice some technologies I have not used before, including Firebase and @tailwindcss.

 Live Demo at: [snapshot-three.vercel.app](https://snapshot-three.vercel.app/)